 Understanding the Benefits of Gifting Long-term Appreciated Publicly-Traded Stock

 Ruth pledges $20,000 each year to her congregation.
-She currently holds $24,000 of Apple stock that she purchased in 2009 for $4,000.
+She currently holds $24,000 of Apple stock that she purchased for $4,000.
 If she sells the stock, she will pay capital gains tax on her $20,000 ($24,000-$4,000) gain.
 At the 15% capital gains tax rate, Ruth will pay $3,000 in federal tax ($20,000 gain times 15%) if she sells the stock.
 (Note that, while Ruth’s capital gain rate is 15%, many higher income tax payers pay 20% on their capital gains and also may be subject to a 3.8% Net Investment Income Tax.)
 Assuming Ruth lives in a state with a 5% state tax on capital gains, she also will pay $1,000 in state tax.
 After paying her federal and state taxes, Ruth will have $20,000 from the sale of her stock to fund her gift to her congregation.
 If, however, Ruth decides to gift all of her Apple stock to her congregation, the “cost” to her is the same, and the church receives $4,000 (20%) more!
 Or, Ruth could gift only $20,000 worth of her stock, and retain a $4,000 investment to fund future gifts.
 Gifts of stock enhance a donor’s ability to be generous with the charities they support.

 How to receive a stock gift